bocekout/A_Guide_to_Box_Office_Success/README.md

 # A Guide to Box Office Success

-Authors: Elif SURUCU & Ricky BOCEK
+Authored by Elif Surucu & Ricky Bocek

 ## Project Overview